 Agricultural biotechnology has been used to protect crops from devastating diseases.
 The papaya ringspot virus threatened to derail the Hawaiian papaya industry until papayas resistant to the disease were developed through genetic engineering.
 This saved the U.S. papaya industry.
 Research on potatoes, squash, tomatoes, and other crops continues in a similar manner to provide resistance to viral diseases that otherwise are very difficult to control.

 Biotech crops can make farming more profitable by increasing crop quality and may in some cases increase yields.
 The use of some of these crops can simplify work and improve safety for farmers.
 This allows farmers to spend less of their time managing their crops and more time on other profitable activities.

 The tools of agricultural biotechnology have been invaluable for researchers in helping to understand the basic biology of living organisms.
-For example, scientists recently identified the complete genetic structure of several strains of Listeria and Campylobacter, the bacteria often responsible for major outbreaks of food-borne illness in people.
+For example, scientists have identified the complete genetic structure of several strains of Listeria and Campylobacter, the bacteria often responsible for major outbreaks of food-borne illness in people.
 This genetic information is providing a wealth of opportunities that help researchers improve the safety of our food supply.
 The tools of biotechnology have "unlocked doors" and are also helping in the development of improved animal and plant varieties, both those produced by conventional means as well as those produced through genetic engineering.

 4. What are the safety considerations with Agricultural Biotechnology?

 Breeders have been evaluating new products developed through agricultural biotechnology for centuries.
 In addition to these efforts, the United States Department of Agriculture (USDA), the Environmental Protection Agency (EPA), and the Food and Drug Administration (FDA) work to ensure that crops produced through genetic engineering for commercial use are properly tested and studied to make sure they pose no significant risk to consumers or the environment.